jeanuinespace/rpnengine/bpengine.md

 ## CODE FILES:
 - Code Repository & the necessary documentation (javadocs) will be sent separately via email.
 - Actual code resides in my CodeCommit repository.
-Separate credentials will be sent to you .
+The necessary links & credentials will be sent to you via email so that you can gain access to the code.
 - More information about connecting to [AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-share-repository.html) (similar to GitHub - enables https/ssh access).